 - 2 tsp apple cider vinegar

-- Small pinch salt (kosher or sea salt; use half if using table salt)
+- Small pinch kosher/sea salt (I use Diamond Crystal; Use half for table salt)

 Gather all the ingredients.